 Do dangerous trees need emergency removal?

 Dangerous tree do constitute an emergency and will require you to a least get a qualified arborist out to inspect the tree ASAP.
-Sometime a tree will not fall all the way over in a storm but the tree will may develop an unhealthy lean over night.
+Sometimes a tree will not fall all the way over in a storm but the tree will develop an unhealthy lean overnight.

 This is a fairly regular occurrence after wind follows rain.
 The rain will soften the ground and the wind will blow the tree to one side.
 Even the best-rooted trees can fall victim to this after a storm so stay vigilant and keep an eye out for any tree that develops a lean overnight.